 Whether the drawings in the caves at Lascaux, or a post-modern abstract in the Guggenheim, art has always nourished and animated the human spirit.
 So it is here at North Hill, where residents embrace art in all its forms as an essential element of a vibrant, purposeful life.

 Our professional art gallery boasts 4 exhibits annually featuring distinguished artists from across the country.
 Our permanent collection includes works from the Danforth Museum and all past exhibitors.

-See below for our current exhibition and a look at some of our past exhibitors.
+See below for our current exhibition and a look at some from the past.